Skip to main content

 PDF 2023-SR12-011.pdf 314.03 KB

-Press Conference on the June 2024 Inflation Report in Cebu Province
+Press Conference on the results of November 2024 Inflation of Negros Oriental

 Starting February 2022, the Philippine Statistics Authority (PSA) released the rebased Consumer Price Index (CPI) for all income households to base year 2018, from base year 2012 as announced in the…